 Mt Kinabalu (Gunung Kinabalu in Malaysian) is a popular experience for travellers to Malaysia.
-I’d like to share my experience of climbing Mt Kinabalu and tens of thousands of people reach the summit each year, from teenagers to grandparents.
+Tens of thousands of people reach the summit each year, from teenagers to grandparents and I’d like to share my experience of climbing Mt Kinabalu.

 A big reason for its popularity is that it is so accessible.
 This is a properly big mountain (4,095m) that you can hike up with no mountaineering equipment or skills.
 However, it’s no walk in the park and the hike can be quite intense for many as the air gets thinner all the way up.

 This post is a mix of really useful information (everything you need to know about climbing Mt Kinabalu) and my frank description of my own experience.

 Climbing Mt Kinabalu is a highly regulated experience.
 You can’t just rock up and walk up the mountain independently.
 It is mandatory to have a local guide.
 Because I didn’t have much time in Malaysia I chose to book it before I left home.
 If your travel plans are more flexible I’m sure you could book something cheaper in Kota Kinabalu or even turn up to the Kinabalu National Park Office and hire a guide.
 However, I found most providers I contacted were already full – in fact I was worried I wouldn’t be able to book anything but eventually found a tour company with a place for me.

 It is a one-and-a-half hour drive from Kota Kinabalu to the park headquarters at Timpohon gate is a gentle start to the two-day trip.
 My package included transfer to the mountain with a pick up from my hotel at 6.30am.
 In the bright sunshine I enjoyed leaving the city behind, passing through the countryside and watching the mountain grow slowly bigger on the horizon.
 You can also get a public bus to the Kinabalu National Park Office, from where the climb starts but that would probably require a really early start!